cameraui/docs/home-assistant/import.md

 ## Using imported sensors

 Imported sensors show up in the [Sensors](/sensors/) view like any other.
 Assign one to a camera and it becomes a detection trigger for that camera, exactly like a native sensor: a Home Assistant motion detector or door contact can then start a camera event.
 Imported controls appear in the camera's Overview and in [automations](/automations/).
+On the [Sensors page](/sensors/setup#the-sensors-page) each imported sensor shows its Home Assistant entity id as its **ID**, so you can tell two entities with the same friendly name apart, and search by it.

 ## Running the integration too